The following structure is a very good, step-by-step method you can use on any ToK essay to get very high marks.

--Give us a roadmap, a sentence that gives us a preview, showing us what you’re going to do in your body paragraphs.
-Make it clear how you are going to explore the prescribed title, which Ways of Knowing and/or Areas of Knowledge you’re going to use.
+-Give us a roadmap, a sentence that gives us a preview.
+This shows us what you’re going to do in your body paragraphs (your "developments").
+Tell us AOKs you're going to use and which WOK you will be focused on most.
 This will make it easy for the marker to know what to look for.
 An example: “Mathematics can be seen as more reliable because it uses reason.
 Natural science can be less reliable because it relies on observation. ”

 -Claim.
 A claim a topic sentence that outlines your argument about the prescribed title.
 For example you could claim that, “Mathematics can be relied on because it is a purely logical system.”

 -Explain.
 Elaborate and clarify your claim.
 “Mathematics is axiomatic and independent of subjective experience.“